 Above-average for mixed-usage.
 The Plantronics BackBeat Pro 2 are versatile headphones for most use cases.
 They have a solid and durable design, an excellent wireless range and battery life and they sound balanced enough for most casual and even more critical listeners.
 However, they're a bit bulky for working out and only have an average isolation despite being noise canceling headphones.

-Good for critical listening.
+Good for neutral listening.
 They have a well-balanced mid and treble range and a powerful bass that should satisfy fans of bass-heavy music.
 However, the bass can sometimes overshadow some of the instruments and vocals depending on the track.
 They also have a small soundstage due to their closed-back noise canceling design.

 Good for commuting.
 They're easy to use, comfortable and have a great battery life.
 Also, although the isolation is not the best, it should be sufficient for regular commuters, especially if you play your audio at moderate-to-high volumes.